YirenYao/6883Project/README.md

 - Group and Stock Module are ready.
 - These two modules for implementing bootstrap algo to calculate AAR, CAAR, AAR_STD, CAAR_STD (stored as private data in Group Class).
 - Update main funcitons for these two modules

+## 12/16/2021 update
+- Display module is ready
+- Menu is ready.
+DataReader is slightly changed to accommodate changes in main function
+- All modules are integrated and tested.